 The California Privacy Rights Act (CPRA)

-Essentially, the CPRA introduces three major changes to the CCPA:
+Essentially, the CPRA introduces major changes to the CCPA:

 - The CPRA gives Californians new rights over their personal information and expands some existing rights